tomwayson/angular2-esri/README.md

-# angular2-esri
+# angular2-esri-example
 Example app using the ArcGIS API for JavaScript v3 in an Angular2 app

 ## Quick Start
-Run the following at the command line to run the app:
+After downloading, run the following at the command line to run the app:
 ```bash
 npm install
 npm start